-We hereby posit that at some point in the near future you will urgently require immediate access to a gigantic day and night street food market located inside a former armoured truck depot featuring 8 cozy food shacks; 10 bars; 3 roof terraces; 1 raised, mezzanine platform; a huge, communal dining area set out over 10,000 sq feet of prime East London real estate; and 2 excellent food trucks which have EIGHT Michelin tyres between them.
+We hereby posit that at some point in the near future you will urgently require immediate access to a gigantic day and night street food market located inside a former armoured truck depot featuring 5 cozy food shacks; 4 bars; 3 roof terraces; 1 raised, mezzanine platform; a huge, communal dining area set out over 10,000 sq feet of prime East London real estate; and 2 excellent food trucks which have EIGHT Michelin tyres between them.

+So, better get a visit in the diary.
 Upon arrival, there are only two things you’ll need to do:

 House of Bamboo

 2) Drink.
 Head to the German Sex Dungeon for whisky shots (duh); Dick’s Magic Tiki Bar for rum cocktails; and the Big Bar for…everything else, before taking your drink of choice and lounging in the sun atop the open air spot that overlooks the entire market.

 NOTE: Dinerama is sadly closing its doors for good at the end of September 2020.
 Until then, they’re open every Thursday – Friday, 5pm-12am and Saturday, 3pm-12am.
 General entry is free before 7pm, and £3 thereafter.
 They accept cash or card but please note they don’t take reservations, so best get in early.
 You can find out more on their website HERE.

 Dinerama | 19 Great Eastern Street, EC2A 3EJ

 Heading to east London?
 See more things to do in Shoreditch